ang2887/neon_support_queue/README.md

 # Neon Support Queue Dashboard

-A lightweight dashboard to visualize customer support wait times and monitor Neon PostgreSQL usage in real time.
+A lightweight yet powerful dashboard to visualise customer support wait times, ticket volume trends, and monitor Neon PostgreSQL usage.
+Built with Python, Plotly Dash, and deployed via Render.

 ## Overview

-This tool helps B2B SaaS teams explore how long customers are waiting for support, identify bottlenecks in response times, and trigger alerts when usage exceeds predefined thresholds.

-It supports filtering by company size and includes alerting logic for wait time zones (green/amber/red).
+This dashboard visualizes synthetic support ticket data to explore customer wait times and Neon database usage.
+It helps simulate what support teams might face in a real-world B2B SaaS environment.

+Built with Plotly Dash, the app supports filtering by company size, date range, and includes threshold alerts based on database usage.
+It also visualises total ticket counts per day to help spot high-demand periods.

+It is intended as a prototype for exploring operational bottlenecks and visual monitoring approaches.

+**Note:** This version uses synthetic data.
+For real-time deployment, data ingestion from a live support system (e.g. Zendesk, Intercom) can be added, with periodic refreshing.

 ## Dashboard Preview